-UTIs are a common infection in women caused by bacteria, usually E. coli from the large intestine, entering the urethra and travelling up the urinary tract.
-UTIs often clear up on their own, but do have a tendency to recur.
+Urinary tract infection (UTI) is the most common cause of cystitis, particularly in women.
+UTIs are caused by bacteria, usually E. coli from the bowel, entering the urethra and travelling up the urinary tract.
+UTIs often clear up on their own but do have a tendency to recur.
 There are some simple measures you can take to help prevent UTIs in the future.
-Avoid using perfumed soaps or bubble bath when cleaning your genitals, and heavily perfumed washing detergents when washing your underwear.
+Avoid using perfumed soaps or bubble baths when cleaning your genitals, and avoid using heavily perfumed washing detergents for your underwear.
 Condoms and contraceptive diaphragms with spermicidal lubricant on them can also disturb the bacterial imbalance in the vagina, so try and avoid these.
 Go to the toilet as soon as you feel the urge to pee, and empty your bladder as soon as possible after having sex.
 Always wipe from front to back when you go to the toilet to avoid the spread of bacteria to the urethra.
 Avoid wearing tight jeans and trousers, and choose cotton underwear over synthetic materials such as nylon.
 Drinking plenty of water and staying well hydrated helps to flush out any bacteria in the urethra and prevent infection.